obsidiansystems/ledger-app-nervos/README.md

 This repository contains the Nervos BOLOS application for the Ledger Nano S and Ledger Nano X and tools for testing the application.
 While this app is currently under development, we do not recommend using it with mainnet CKB.

 This application has been developed against our forks of [CKB-CLI](https://github.com/obsidiansystems/ckb-cli) and [CKB](https://github.com/obsidiansystems/ckb).
 Most instructions assume you have the [Nix](https://nixos.org/nix/) Package Manager, which you can install on any Linux distribution or MacOS.
+Application and wallet developers who would like to support Ledger can do so with [LedgerJS](https://github.com/obsidiansystems/ledgerjs/tree/nervos).

 # Installation on the Nano S #